 While some pets may have periodontal disease and exhibit no outward signs, others may have the following:

 - Loss of appetite/weight

 If your companion animal shows any of these signs, or has never had an oral evaluation, please call one of the caring professionals to schedule an appointment at Garden District Animal Hospital.

 The most important thing you can do to protect your pet from dental disease is to have regular checkups and cleanings from a veterinarian.
-The cost of prevention of dental disease is less expensive and more effective than treatment after issues begin.
-The Regardless of their current age or oral health, Dr. Andersen and her caring staff are ready to help your furry family member at Garden District Animal Hospital.
+Preventative treatment of dental disease is less expensive and more effective than treatment after issues begin.
+Regardless of their current age or oral health, Dr. Andersen and her caring staff are ready to help your furry family member at Garden District Animal Hospital.